circonus/product-docs/circonus3/Dashboards.md

 ![Dashboard filters](./img/dashboard-filter.png)

 A filter is a single field, operator (condition), and value.
 If multiple filters are defined, they will be combined into a single logical filter using **"and"**.
-For example, if you specified three filters, they would joined together as Filter1 **and** Filter2 **and** Filter3.
+For example, if you specified three filters, they would be joined together as Filter1 **and** Filter2 **and** Filter3.

 To create a filter, click the **+Add filter** link and select a **Field**, **Operator** (e.g., is, is not, is one of, is not one of, exists, does not exist) and **Value** (if applicable given the **Operator**).
 The operators available will be dependent on the type of field selected.